-At just 12 feet in length, it doesn’t have the size or speed for longer trips, but is more than capable of handling day and weekend-long journeys.
+At just 12 feet in length, it doesn’t have the size or speed for multi-day trips, but is more than capable of handling day and weekend-long journeys.

-Shorter keels does make for a more maneuverable boat that beginners will appreciate.
-But it can hinder the boat’s tracking, especially if wind or waves are coming from the side.
+A shorter keel does make for a more maneuverable boat that beginners will appreciate.
+But it can hinder the kayak’s tracking, especially if wind or waves are coming from the side.

-The foam and mesh seat is one of the more comfortable I’ve sat in and is well ventilated for those hot summer days.
+The foam and mesh seat is one of the most comfortable I’ve sat in and is well ventilated for those hot summer days.

 - Roomy cockpit for bigger paddlers